ufal/npfl139/labs/12/az_quiz_cpp/README.md

     mcts(
         board: np.ndarray,
         to_play: int,
-        network: Callable[[np.ndarray], tuple[np.ndarray, np.ndarray]],
+        evaluate: Callable[[np.ndarray], tuple[np.ndarray, np.ndarray]],
         num_simulations: int,
         epsilon: float,
         alpha: float,
     ) -> np.ndarray
     ```
     Run a MCTS and returns the policy computed from the visit counts of the
     root children.
-The `network` is a callable, which given a batch of game
+The `evaluate` is a callable, which given a batch of game
     representations produces a batch of policies and batch of value functions.
   - ```python
     simulated_games_start(